UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

 ### Step 2: Load icommands when needed (not required at UBC cluster)

 On some systems (such as Lisa) it is necessary to activate icommands first by using the `module load` command.
+You can type `iinit` to test this.
+If you get the response `iinit: command not found`, you need to load icommands first (or install icommands), otherwise you can continue with step 3.
 Load icommands on Lisa as follows:

 ```
 module load icommands